Jump directly to main content Jump directly to menu

 Students will receive between 12 hours and 16 hours of teaching time per week throughout this course, depending on the modules being taken.
 Additional one-to-one meetings with tutors will provide further support.

-Successful completion of a level 5 qualification in a relevant subject area.
+Completion of level 5 in a relevant subject area and/or Portfolio Review

 This course is particularly relevant to people already working in or looking to develop a career within the Creative media industries specifically around Games Development although skills taught across your time on the course can be transferred across a range of industries.